-A favorite Christmas cookie recipe from my Grandmother now made gluten-free and vegan (optional!)
+A favorite Christmas cookie, recipe from my Grandmother, now made gluten-free and vegan (optional!).
+Light, a perfect buttery texture somewhere between chewy and crunchy & a hint of almond.

 Viennese Crescent Cookies

-My family has a long tradition of holiday cookie baking (see holiday cookies) and we have many recipes from family and friends that we look forward to and make only during the holiday season.
+My family has a long tradition of holiday cookie baking and we have many recipes from family and friends that we look forward to and make only during the holiday season.

 They are light, have that perfect buttery cookie texture somewhere between chewy and crunchy, a hint of almond, and are rolled in confectioner sugar… so yummy!

-2 Cups all-purpose Gluten-Free Flour (we use [GF Jules)
+2 Cups all-purpose Gluten-Free Flour with xanthan gum (we use [GF Jules)

 ½ cup confectioners’ sugar